Dealazer/Arionum-Miner-GPU-Cryptogone/faq.md

-## How does arionum-gpu-miner v1.4.0 handle the fork ?
+## How does arionum-gpu-miner v1.4.0 handles the fork ?

 For simplicity and stability and in order to release a version in a reasonable time, v1.4.0 behaves like this:
   * during GPU blocks, it will mine at full speed
   * during CPU blocks, it will NOT mine

+## Will you implement GPU mining of CPU blocks ?

+Yes, but not ETA for now, I will release it when ready, no need to ping me about this on Discord or other social networks.

 ## What are the strengths of arionum-gpu-miner v1.4.0 ?

 Here are the main features:
-  * High performance
+  * High GPU mining performance
-  * Low CPU usage
+  * Low CPU usage (only 1 thread to manage all GPU jobs)
   * CUDA and OpenCL support
-  * Uses cpprestsdk for reliable http requests
+  * Uses cpprestsdk (supports http / https pools)
   * Linux and Windows 10 support

 ## What is the performance versus Ariominer (Bogdanadnan's miner) ?